From Handcrafted to Deep Features for Pedestrian Detection: A Survey: Single-spectral pedestrian detection

 \subsection{Deep features based pedestrian detection}

-In recent years, deep convolutional neural networks (CNN) have achieved great success in many computer vision tasks, (\textit{e.g.,} image classification \cite{Krizhevsky_ImageNet_NIPS_2012,Simonyan_VGG_arXiv_2014,He_ResNet_CVPR_2016,Huang_DenseNet_CVPR_2017}, semantic segmentation \cite{Long_FCN_CVPR_2017,Pang_BSG_ICCV_2019,Cao_TripleNet_CVPR_2019,Lu_SeeMore_CVPR_2019}, and object detection \cite{Girshick_RCNN_CVPR_2014,Liu_SSD_ECCV_2016,Girshick_FastRCNN_ICCV_2015,Redmon_YOLO_CVPR_2016}).
-With the success of deep learning in generic object detection, several attempts have been made to apply deep CNN features to pedestrian detection \cite{Sermanet_UMSFL_CVPR_2013,Ouyang_UDN_ICCV_2013}.
-Table \ref{table:method_deepfeature} summarizes 44 typical deep features based pedestrian detection methods from the literature.
-In this sub-section, we split the deep features based pedestrian detection approaches into two categories: hybrid and pure CNN based methods.
-These categories are discussed next.
+In recent years, deep convolutional neural networks (CNN) have achieved great success in many computer vision tasks, (\textit{e.g.,} image classification \cite{Krizhevsky_ImageNet_NIPS_2012,He_ResNet_CVPR_2016,Huang_DenseNet_CVPR_2017}, semantic segmentation \cite{Long_FCN_CVPR_2017,Pang_BSG_ICCV_2019,Lu_SeeMore_CVPR_2019}, and object detection \cite{Girshick_FastRCNN_ICCV_2015,Redmon_YOLO_CVPR_2016,Ouyang_DeepID_PAMI_2017}).
+With the success of deep learning in generic object detection, several attempts have been made to apply deep CNN features to pedestrian detection \cite{Ouyang_DDM_CVPR_2012,Sermanet_UMSFL_CVPR_2013,Ouyang_UDN_ICCV_2013}.
+Table \ref{table:method_deepfeature} summarizes some deep features based pedestrian detection methods.
+In this sub-section, we split the related approaches into two categories: hybrid and pure CNN based methods.